chrisnevers/bitlib/README.md

 # Bitlib 0️⃣1️⃣0️⃣1️⃣
 A simple OCaml library for bit/byte operations.
+The purpose of this library is to provide aid to users writing binary files, NOT perform bitwise operations on objects in memory.

 ## Examples
 Getting the binary representation of a number.